SandeepGamot/transient-polls-client/README.md

-# transient-polls-client
+# Transient Polls Client

-A React client for the transient-polls backend.
+A React client app to serve as the frontend for the transient-polls backend.(https://github.com/SandeepGamot/transient-polls)